 Many new troops opt to collect dues in small amounts to provide seed money to get the troop off the ground.
 The amount is set by the troop and can be annual, monthly, or per meeting.
-This is a great way to make sure you have funds to purchase uniforms, guidebooks, and supplies for badges and activities.
+This is a great way to ensure funds to purchase uniforms, guidebooks, and supplies for badges and activities.

-When I led my daughter’s Daisy troop of 14 girls, we started out collecting $5 per month per girl in dues and had the families purchase uniforms the first year.
+When I led my daughter’s Daisy troop of 14 girls, we collected $5 per month/girl in dues and asked families purchase uniforms the first year.
 We have been able to decrease the dues amount each year as the girls’ Cookie and Snacks & Magazines earnings have increased.
 They now pay for almost all troop expenses on their own.
 Talk about go-getters!

 It’s a good idea to have a snack during Girl Scout meetings (especially for our smallest sisters).
-Pass around a sign-up sheet at the first meeting (or during your family meeting) encouraging families to provide a snack, saving troop funds for other fun supplies and activities.
+Pass around a sign-up sheet at the first meeting (or during your family meeting) encouraging families to provide a snack.
+This will help save on troop funds for other fun supplies and activities.
 (Be sure to check for food restrictions or allergies for each girl.)